mixpanel/mixpanel-react-native/README.md

 ```

 # **reset()**
-Clears tweaks and all distinct_ids, superProperties, and push registrations from persistent storage.
+To clear tweaks and all distinct_ids, superProperties, and push registrations from persistent storage.

 ### **Example**
 ```
 mixpanel.reset();
 ```
 # **flush()**
-Send all queued message to server.
-By default, queued data is flushed to the Mixpanel servers every minute (the
+To send all queued message to server.
+By default, queued data is flushed to the Mixpanel servers every minute.
-     default for flushInterval), and on background (since
-     flushOnBackground is on by default).
 You only need to call this
      method manually if you want to force a flush at a particular moment.

 ### **Example**